nygellyndley/TheCoreConverter/readme.md

 This should be very rare, but it could happen.
 If you know how to git, just run the script and then `git diff` to see what's changed.
 If there's a value that dissappeared from the left profile it will be super obvious.
 Usually a big red line of text.

+## Menu Bindings
+There are actually 3 sections in the .SC2Hotkeys files.

+`[Settings]`
+This is a high-level section with things like `AllowSetConflicts`.
+It does not get translated using the `KeyMappings.ini` file.
+It just gets copied.

+`[Commands]`
+These are the unit commands, like `morph baneling nest` or `attack`.
+Everything in this section gets translated from the left profile to the right profile using the values from `[LeftToRightMaps]` in the `KeyMappings.ini` file.

+`[Hotkeys]`
+This section has a stupid name, but it has higher level commands like `open chat`, `show fps`, along with things like `create control group` or `save camera location`.
+Everything in this section is not translated from left to right, except for all the values found in the `[MenuValues]` section of `KeyMappings.ini`.

 ## Source Control
 Localizations are all found in the `build` folder, and that folder can be distributed.